EARL: An Elliptical Distribution aided Adaptive Rotation Label Assignment for Oriented Object Detection in Remote Sensing Images: Experiments and Results

-\subsection{Datasets}
+\subsubsection{Datasets}

-\textbf{DOTA} is a large-scale dataset for object detection in aerial images with OBB annotations for oriented targets, which contains 2,806 aerial images collected from different sensors and platforms, where the size of each image ranges from around $800\times800$ to $4000\times4000$ pixels.
+DOTA\cite{xia2018dota} is a large-scale dataset for object detection in RSIs with OBB annotations for oriented targets, which contains 2,806 aerial images collected from different sensors and platforms.
 The fully annotated images contain 188,282 instances with a wide variety of scales, orientations and shapes, involving 15 common target categories: plane (PL), baseball diamond (BD), bridge (BR), ground track field (GTF), small vehicle (SV), large vehicle (LV), ship (SH), tennis court (TC), basketball court (BC), storage tank (ST), soccer ball field (SBF), roundabout (RA), harbor (HA), swimming pool (SP) and helicopter (HC).
 In our experiments, DOTA is used following \cite{lin2019ienet}, where both training and validation sets are used for training, and the test set is employed for evaluating by submitting results to the evaluation server from the dataset provider.
-Due to the large size of images, following \cite{yang2019r3det}, all images from the datasets are cropped to \(600 \times 600\) pixels with a stride of 450 for memory efficiency, and resize to \(800 \times 800\) pixels during both training and inference.
+Due to the large size of images, following \cite{yang2019r3det}, all images from the datasets are cropped to $600\times600$ pixels with a stride of $450$ pixels for memory efficiency, and resized to $800\times800$ pixels during both training and inference.